skellis46/slipbox/Alan Jacobs - How to Think.md

 ### BELONGING TO MULTIPLE COMMUNITIES

 All of which is to say that I may all too easily forget that political and social and religious differences are not the whole of human experience.
-The cold divisive logic of the RCO impoverishes us, all of us, and brings us closer to that primitive state that the political philosopher Thomas Hobbes called “the war of every man against every man.”
+The cold divisive logic of the RCO impoverishes us, all of us, and brings us closer to that primitive state that the political philosopher Thomas Hobbes called "the war of every man against every man."

 ### OBLIQUE STRATEGIES